nhatminh4403/Acme.ProductSelling/README.md

 ### Docker Support

-The solution includes a `docker-compose.yml` file to quickly spin up the environment:
+The repository includes a `docker-compose.yml` file to spin up the local environment:

-- **Database**: SQL Server 2025 (latest).
+- **Database**: SQL Server.
-- **Automation**: Automatic database migration and seeding on startup.
+- **Automation**: Database migration and seeding on startup.
-  To start the environment, run:
+  Start it with:

 ```bash
 docker-compose up -d